Scholarships

 Graduate assistantship assignments entail 20 hours per week while the University is in session (Fall and Spring semesters).
 While there is some flexibility in the scheduling of the required 20 hours, the GA is expected to communicate carefully with his/her GA supervisor and to make herself/himself available for the appropriate amount of time.

-General policies and rules approved by the Graduate School will be followed in regard to graduate assistantship.
+General policies and rules approved by the Graduate School will be followed in regard to graduate assistantships.
 The department expects professionalism in the conduct of its graduate assistants.
 This is demonstrated through a positive interpersonal communication style, as well as appropriate discretion and maintenance of confidentiality in any matters regarding departmental and clinical issues.

 Depending on the nature of the assignment, the student may be required to perform any of the following duties or some combination of these: